neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 ### `jobs.<job-id>.pass_config`

-**Optional** Set this attribute to `true` if you want to pass the Neu.ro config used to execute the `neuro-flow run ...` command into the spawned job.
-This can be useful if you're using a job image with Neuro CLI installed and want to execute `neuro ...` commands _inside_ the running job.
+**Optional** Set this attribute to `true` if you want to pass the Neu.ro config used to execute the `apolo-flow run ...` command into the spawned job.
+This can be useful if you're using a job image with Apolo CLI installed and want to execute `apolo ...` commands _inside_ the running job.

 By default, the config is not passed.